-We really believe that once you get used to moving with DecaMove, it becomes a necessity like electricity or the internet.
-You will find that you cannot go back to using head or controller orientation.
+Once you get used to moving with DecaMove, it becomes a necessity like electricity or the internet.
+You will find that it will be hard to go back to using head or controller orientation.
 However, as the device tracks a new body part, there is a learning curve and here are a couple of tips to get you started:

 - Once you understand how the hip affects navigation in the game, you can start strafing and moving backwards.

-- It doesn’t matter if you play solo games like Saints and Sinners or a multiplayer game like Pavlov; start by simply spectating around, looking for zombies and enemies around you while moving to desired locations.
+- Start by simply spectating around, looking for friends, zombies and enemies around you while moving to desired locations.

-- When moving around with the hip becomes natural, start to practice hand interactions whilst moving, for example, grab a magazine, load it to your weapon while moving around.
+- When navigating with the hip becomes natural, start to practice hand interactions whilst moving, for example, grab a magazine, load it to your weapon while moving around.

-- Lastly, use the DecaMove in-game UI when needed, especially while learning to use it.
+- Toggle the DecaMove in-game UI On when needed, especially while learning to use the device.